sblantipodi/arduino_bootstrapper/README.md

 ```
 git submodule add git@github.com:sblantipodi/arduino_bootstrapper.git arduino_bootstrapper
 ```
-Please follow the `Bootstrap a project from scratch` instructions without the initial glone part.
+Please follow the `Bootstrap a project from scratch` instructions without the initial git clone part.

 ### Bootstrap a project from scratch
 Clone the bootstrapper